AdobeDocs/campaign.en/help/v8/send/create-templates.md

 ![](assets/do-not-localize/how-to-video.png) [Discover this feature in video](#delivery-template-video)

-## Create a template{#create-a-delivery-template}
+## Create a template {#create-a-delivery-template}

-To create a delivery template, you can duplicate a built-in template, convert an existing delivery into a template or create a delivery template from scratch.
+To create a delivery template, you can duplicate a built-in template or convert an existing delivery into a template.
+You can also create a delivery template from scratch, but this is not recommended.
+These methods are detailed below.

 ### Duplicate an existing template{#copy-an-existing-template}